rentry/rentry.github.io/_events/farmhouse-film-7.md

 Saturday, October 24, 2020<br>
 5:00 p.m.

-We'll only hold show this film if there's no rain in the forecast 🌤️ and if conditions allow for a campfire 🔥.
+We'll only hold show this film if there's no rain in the forecast 🌤️ and conditions allow for a campfire 🔥.

 ## Where
 Ryan and Erinn's farmhouse